--v, -verbose Can be used multiple times.
+-vy. --verbose Can be used multiple times.
 Once for INFO, twice for DEBUG, three times for unlinking and linking packages into the prefix.

 -y, --yes Sets any confirmation values to 'yes' automatically.
-Users will not be asked to show_channel_urls.
+Users will not be asked to show channel urls.

---download-only Solve an environment and ensure package caches are populated, but exit prior to conda update -n myenv scipy
+--download-only Solve an environment and ensure package caches are populated, but exit prior to conda commands available from other packages: doctor - A subcommand that displays environment health report